aman-ankur/friend-match-play/memory-bank/gameArchitecture.md

 - **results**: Showing round results before proceeding to next round
 - **completed**: Game over, showing final scores

+*(Note: When transitioning from 'completed' back to 'selecting' via the reset flow, it's crucial that client-side event handlers for server events like `roomReset` ensure *all* relevant client-side state is reset, including UI interaction flags like `hasClickedContinueThisRound`, not just the core game state provided by the server payload.)*

 ## Event Flow

 The system uses a bidirectional event-driven architecture: